-Prof. Robert Stewart is a retired clandestine operative who was recruited, while a student at U.C.
+Prof. Robert Stewart is a retired clandestine operative (or asset) who was recruited, while a student at U.C.
 Berkeley, into a special program for humans with Paranormal gifts.
 His fields of expertise are child extraction from cults, world religions, science, and the Occult.
+He holds a Doctor of Science degree in Astronomy from U.C.
+Berkeley and an Honorary Doctor of Philosophy degree in Theology from Provident University in Delaware.
+He also holds a Black Belt in Martial Arts and is highly skilled in Military combat and weaponry.
 Musician was his deep cover or camouflage life.

 Stewart's mother began teaching him to read from the Holy Qur'an of Islam from the time that he was 3 years old; The Bible (Judaism and Christianity) was his next reading task.
 After these, Stewart began his personal studies of the other 4 major religions of the world: Buddhism, Hinduism, Taoism, and Confucianism.
 Consequently, Theology was his early foundation.

 In the early 1980's, Oakland underwent a metamorphosis; from being the city that produced such influential musical dynasties as Sly and The Family Stone and The Tower of Power, and such radical social revolutionaries as Huey P. Newton (founder) and The Black Panther Party, to a city that is one of North America's most notorious gang war zones; riddled with crack cocaine, military assault weapons, and mass murder.
 In the 21st century, Oakland remains one of the top 5 most dangerous - notorious cites in the United States.
 Consequently, it is a genuine miracle that Stewart was able to rise from the flames of this netherworld as a Phoenix in the jazz idiom.